saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

 ## The Project Came First

-This is not a project that was made by asking a machine for an app.
+GpgFrontend was not made by asking a machine for an app.

 Work started in **May 2021**.
-Roughly two thirds of every change ever made to GpgFrontend was written before any AI tool touched it, and so was the whole shape of the program.
-The parts that decide whether it is safe to use were designed and written by hand:
+About two thirds of all changes were written before any AI tool touched the project, and so was the whole design.
+The parts that keep the app safe were designed and written by hand:

 | When     | What                                                                                                |
 | :------- | :-------------------------------------------------------------------------------------------------- |